steven-smith-IT/quartz-ssmith/content/Notes/Quartz Changelog.md

 This change piggybacks on the [[Quartz Changelog#Add Date Modified to files|Quartz Changelog > Add Date Modified to files]] post.
 Its a low/no code way to do it and I really appreciate that it requires no changes to the files in obsidian.

+1. I use  [Obsidian-Linter](https://github.com/platers/obsidian-linter) to create the `created` and `modified` for each.
+2. I have created a dataview table using the [Obsidian Dataview Plugin](https://github.com/blacksmithgu/obsidian-dataview) that queries my library for these fields and creates a dynamic table
+3. I upload my files using [Enveloppe](https://github.com/Enveloppe/obsidian-enveloppe) which automatically translates the query to a markdown table so every time I publish there is a new table generated on the index of my site.

 > [!NOTE]- Dataview Query Example
 >Note: If i wanted to change this to be last modified, I could instead do `TABLE modified AS "Date Modified"` and change the last line to `SORT modified desc`.
 The limit also determines how many entries are in the table.
 I like 5 as more feels a bit clunky.
 >